adamwoolhether/algo/README.md

 6 Chars: 6 * 5 * 4 * 3 * 2 * 1  anagrams
 ```
 This is a **factorial** pattern.
-Given N data elements, how many steps does the algo taks?
+Given N data elements, how many steps does the algo take?
 For length of N, we create `N!` anagrams.
 This is **O(N!)**, aka _factorial time._ Very slow!

 ## Dynamic Programming
-Dynamic programming is the process of optimizing recursve problems that have overlapping subproblems.
+Dynamic programming is the process of optimizing recursive problems that have overlapping subproblems.
 There are two ways to do this:
 _Memoization_ and "going bottom up".
 First, we'll look at some inefficient recursive funcs.
 Recursion can sometimes cause excess time complexity.
 Example of a poorly constructed recursive func:
 **O(2<sup>N</sup>)**